 You can consume as much of these as you want every day.

 Besides limiting carbs, you should be sure to also keep your diet low in saturated fat and low in sodium.
 Type 2 diabetics are at significantly higher risk for hypertension, high cholesterol, and heart disease than the general population, so it is important to take these risks into consideration when planning meals.
-Our search tool includes these as a secondary consideration to the primary goal of limiting carb intake.

 What to Include